HappyMaxxx/SpendSense/README.md

 - **web**: The Django application, built from the project directory, exposed on port `8000`.
 - **db**: PostgreSQL, using the `postgres:15` image, with data persisted in the postgres_data volume, exposed on port `5432`.
+- **bot**: The Telegram bot (optional), built from the project directory, running `bot/main.py`, dependent on PostgreSQL, with access to the project directory via a volume.
+This service only runs if `TELEGRAM_BOT_TOKEN` is provided.
 - **redis**: Redis, using the `redis:latest` image, exposed on port `6379`.
 - **celery**: Celery worker for asynchronous task processing, built from the project directory, dependent on Redis and PostgreSQL.
 - **flower**: Flower dashboard for monitoring Celery tasks, using the `mher/flower` image, exposed on port `5555`.